syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-3. Now you can drag-and-drop nodes between both SfTreeGrid controls.
-You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DRAGAN~1-710537123.zip).
+3. Now, you can drag-and-drop nodes between both the SfTreeGrid controls.
+You can download the sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DRAGAN~1-710537123.zip).

-### Customizing Row Drag-and-Drop
+## Customizing row drag-and-drop

-#### Auto Expanding the Node on Drag Over
+### Auto expanding the node on drag over

-While dragging over the tree node, if drop position set as 'Drop as child', SfTreeGrid can auto expand the corresponding tree node by setting [TreeGridRowDragDropController.CanAutoExpand](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~CanAutoExpand.html) as `true`.
-It is also possible to control the delay in expanding the node when drag over using [TreeGridRowDragDropController.AutoExpandDelay](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~AutoExpandDelay.html) property.
+When dragging over the tree node if the drop position is set as `Drop as child`, the SfTreeGrid can auto expand the corresponding tree node by setting the [TreeGridRowDragDropController.CanAutoExpand](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~CanAutoExpand.html) to `true`.
+It is also possible to control the delay by expanding the node when dragging over the rows by using the [TreeGridRowDragDropController.AutoExpandDelay](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.TreeGridRowDragDropController~AutoExpandDelay.html) property.
 Its default value is 3 sec.

 {% tabs %}
 {% highlight c# %}